Welcome to our Frequently Asked Questions Section!

 From your "My Account" page, you can also shop from previous orders as well as save your shopping cart and come back later!

-We accept all credit cards online through our merchant processor, PayPal.
+We accept all credit cards online through our merchant processor and through PayPal.
 If you have a PayPal account, you can also pay using your PayPal balance.
+You may also use PayPal's Bill Me Later® option.

-For phone orders we accept Visa, Mastercard and American Express.
+For phone orders we accept Visa, Mastercard, American Express and Discover.
 We also accept money orders and personal or business checks (payable to Blue Buddha Boutique), however note that we must receive your check and it must clear before we ship your order.
-We can also generate your order over the phone and send you a PayPal invoice if you'd like (thereby allowing you to pay using a Discover card).
+We can also generate your order over the phone and send you a PayPal invoice if you'd like.

 For pickup orders, we accept all of the payment methods used for phone orders plus—of course—cold, hard cash.